Offering a horse for sale on the internet (aka “online”) isn’t difficult.

 4. Write Your Ad Once, Share It Several Times

-Since you never know where a prospective buyer may find your ad, we think it's a good idea to place it on several different websites.
+Since you never know where a prospective buyer may find your ad, it’s a good idea to place it on several different websites.
 So, to save yourself a lot of trouble, write your ad ahead of time and save the text on your computer or phone.

 Then, when you actually place your ad, you can copy the text and place it on several different websites quickly and easily without having to re-write it or re-type it several times.

-Type your ad once and save it so you can share it several times.
+Below: Type your ad once and save it so you can share it several times.